Seinfeld is one of the greatest sitcoms in history with the numbers to prove it. Just ask comedian Jerry Seinfeld and his staggering net worth.

-For years, conservative estimates placed that special figure at around $950 million (a touch under a billion dollars in USD).
+For years, conservative estimates placed the figure in question at around $950 million (a touch under a billion dollars in USD).
 But in early 2024, a few weeks before the man’s 70th birthday, Bloomberg officially declared Jerry Seinfeld is a billionaire.

 RELATED: The American Express Black Card Exists Because Of… Jerry Seinfeld?